12 Day Financial Wellness Challenge

-If your emergency fund is all set (3 months of income), make these automatic transfers go to your investment portfolio.
+Remember!
+If you have that high-interest debt, make those automatic transfers towards paying this off first!
+Or, if your emergency fund is good to go, make these automatic transfers go to your investment portfolio.
 With School of Whales, you can set-up recurring investments straight from your Dashboard!

 Compounding and time—these two concepts, alone, govern wealth building.
 Understanding compounding will create that urgency that you need to begin investing (if you haven’t already).